FIG-Bioinfo/FIG-Bioinformatics-Course/0_Getting-Started/0_Command-Line-PreKnowledge.md

 # Command Line Pre-Knowledge

-TEST

 This will be your hub for basics of the command line that you will need to know as you traverse this course.
-Use this as your "cheat sheet" when working with the command line.
-If this is your first interaction with such a thing, make sure you keep this handy!
+Use this as your "cheat sheet" when working with the command line; if this is your first interaction with such a thing, make sure you keep this handy!

 ## Basics to know when working in a command line
 1. There is no spell check in the command line; this means if there is anything misspelled, the terminal will not catch it and your command will likely throw an error!